 The Group has set a target of a 5%-8% reduction in energy consumption intensity over the next 9 years, with 2022 as the base year.
+The total energy consumption intensity in MWh/m2 remained unchanged compared with the previous reporting period.
 The Group strives to review and improve energy-saving measures continuously in order to achieve the energy-saving target in the long term.